ruscoe/theme2html/README.md

 ## Usage

 Download a [desktop theme from Archive.org](https://archive.org/details/windowsdesktopthemes).
-[Inside Your Computer](https://archive.org/details/inside_201808) is a good one.
+[Inside Your Computer](https://archive.org/details/inside_201808) is a good one, just make sure you note the caveats below.

 Extract the .Theme file and its associated directory somewhere locally.
 It should look like this: